 Make sure that you’re running the latest Windows OS updates on your machine.

 Microsoft constantly rolls out Windows updates in order to improve the system’s stability and fix various issues, including game bugs or game compatibility problems.

 Keep in mind that running outdated Windows versions may cause various technical issues preventing you from enjoying a smooth gaming experience.

 To access the Windows Update section, you can simply type “update” in the search box.
 Then go to Windows Update, check for updates and install the available updates.

-1. Go to Start > type Disk Cleanup > launch the tool
+1. Go to Start, and type Disk Cleanup, and launch the tool.

-- Type System Configuration in the search box > hit Enter
+- Type System Configuration in the search box, and hit Enter.

-- On the Services tab > select the Hide all Microsoft services check box > click Disable all.
+- On the Services tab, select the Hide all Microsoft services check box, and click Disable all.

-- On the Startup tab > click on Open Task Manager.
+- Navigate to the Startup tab, and click on Open Task Manager.

-- On the Startup tab of the System Configuration dialog box >click OK > restart your computer.
+- On the Startup tab of the System Configuration dialog box, click OK and restart your PC.